strongjz/jamesstrong.dev/content/post/2022/2022-04-19-Chainguard-live-all-about-that-base.md

 ---
-title: "#DevOpsSpeakeasy at #KubeCon EU 2022 with James Strong on Supply Chain Security"
+title: "Chainguard Live: All About That Base Image"
-date: 2022-08-29
+date: 2022-04-19
 tags:
 - cloud
 - software supply chain security
 - interview
 ---

 The Chainguard team has released a new whitepaper titled “All About That Base Image.”
 The whitepaper proposes “quiet” base images, minimal images with few or no security vulnerabilities, and other security features built-in.